 Your doctor may also ask you about signs of dehydration, especially if your child has been refusing to drink or eat or has been vomiting.
 Signs of dehydration include sunken eyes, dry mouth and skin, sluggishness, and little or no urination.

 Bronchiolitis typically lasts for two to three weeks.
-The majority of children with bronchiolitis can be cared for at home with supportive care.
+Most children with bronchiolitis can be cared for at home with supportive care.
 It's important to be alert for changes in breathing difficulty, such as struggling for each breath, being unable to speak or cry because of difficulty breathing, or making grunting noises with each breath.

 Because viruses cause bronchiolitis, antibiotics — which are used to treat infections caused by bacteria — aren't effective against it.
-If your child has an associated bacterial infection, such as pneumonia, your doctor may prescribe an antibiotic for that.
+Bacterial infections such as pneumonia or an ear infection can occur along with bronchiolitis, and your doctor may prescribe an antibiotic for that infection.

-Drugs that open the airways (bronchodilators) haven't been found to be routinely helpful.
-But your doctor may elect to try a nebulized albuterol treatment to see if it helps.
+Drugs that open the airways (bronchodilators) haven't been found to be routinely helpful and typically aren't given for bronchiolitis.
+In severe cases, your doctor may elect to try a nebulized albuterol treatment to see if it helps.

 Oral corticosteroid medications and pounding on the chest to loosen mucus (chest physiotherapy) have not been shown to be effective treatments for bronchiolitis and are not recommended.

-A tiny percentage of children need hospital care to manage their condition.
-At the hospital, your child may receive humidified oxygen to maintain sufficient oxygen in the blood, and perhaps fluids through a vein (intravenously) to prevent dehydration.
-In severe cases, a tube may be inserted into the windpipe (trachea) to help the child's breathing.
+A small percentage of children may need hospital care to manage their condition.
+At the hospital, a child may receive humidified oxygen to maintain sufficient oxygen in the blood, and he or she may receive fluids through a vein (intravenously) to prevent dehydration.
+In severe cases, a tube may be inserted into the trachea to help the child's breathing.

 Lifestyle and home remedies

-Although it may not be possible to shorten the duration of your child's illness, you may be able to make your child more comfortable.
+Although it may not be possible to shorten the length of your child's illness, you may be able to make your child more comfortable.
 Here are some tips to try:

 - Keep your child upright.
 Being in an upright position usually makes breathing easier.

-- Have your child drink.
+- Have your child drink liquids.
 To prevent dehydration, give your child plenty of clear fluids to drink, such as water or juice.
 Your child may drink more slowly than usual, because of the congestion.
+Frequently offer small amounts of fluid.

 - Try saline nose drops to ease congestion.
-You can purchase these drops over-the-counter (OTC).
+You can buy these drops over-the-counter (OTC).
 They're effective, safe and nonirritating, even for children.
-To use them, instill several drops into one nostril, then immediately bulb suction that nostril (but don't push the bulb too far in).
+To use them, put several drops into one nostril, then immediately bulb suction that nostril (but don't push the bulb too far in).
 Repeat the process in the other nostril.
-If your child is old enough, teach your child how to blow his or her nose.

 - Maintain a smoke-free environment.
-Smoke can aggravate symptoms of respiratory infections.
+Smoke can worsen symptoms of respiratory infections.
 If a family member smokes, ask him or her to smoke outside of the house and outside of the car.

 Preparing for your appointment